Bitcoin Full Node

 # How does Wasabi use your Bitcoin full node

-Wasabi currently has a work in progress partial Bitcoin Core integration.
-The zkSNACKs coordinating server broadcasts BIP 158 block filters to all Wasabi clients, who locally check if the filter hits for their public keys.
+Wasabi currently has a work in progress partial Bitcoin Knots integration.
+As of now, the zkSNACKs coordinating server broadcasts BIP 158 block filters to all Wasabi clients, who locally check if the filter hits for their public keys.
 Then you know that this block has a transaction of yours included, or maybe it is a false positive.

 If a full node is connected to Wasabi, then the relevant block is fetched from this trusted node, and not from a random P2P node.